ZebraLancer: Decentralized Crowdsourcing of Human Knowledge atop Open Blockchain: Abstract

-We design and implement the first {\em private and anonymous} decentralized crowdsourcing system \system\footnotemark{}, and overcome two fundamental challenges of decentralizing crowdsourcing, i.e. data leakage and identity breach.
+We design and implement the first {\em private and anonymous} decentralized crowdsourcing system \system\footnotemark{}, and overcome two fundamental challenges of decentralizing crowdsourcing, i.e., data leakage and identity breach.

-First, our {\em outsource-then-prove} methodology resolves the tension between blockchain transparency and data confidentiality, which are critical for the basic utilities of data crowdsourcing. \system{\ }ensures: (i) a requester will not pay more than what data deserve, according to a policy announced when her task is published via the blockchain; (ii) each worker indeed gets a payment based on the policy, if he submits data to the blockchain; (iii) the above properties are realized not only without a central arbiter, but also without leaking the data to the open blockchain.
+First, our {\em outsource-then-prove} methodology resolves the tension between the blockchain transparency and the data confidentiality to guarantee the basic utilities/fairness requirements of data crowdsourcing, thus ensuring: (i) a requester will not pay more than what data deserve, according to a policy announced when her task is published via the blockchain; (ii) each worker indeed gets a payment based on the policy, if he submits data to the blockchain; (iii) the above properties are realized not only without a central arbiter, but also without leaking the data to the open blockchain.
 Second, the transparency of blockchain allows one to infer private information about workers and requesters through their participation history.
-On the other hand, allowing anonymity will enable a malicious worker to submit multiple times to reap rewards. \system{\ }overcomes this problem by allowing anonymous requests/submissions without sacrificing the accountability.
+Simply enabling anonymity is seemingly attempting but will allow malicious workers to submit multiple times to reap rewards. \system{\ }also overcomes this problem by allowing anonymous requests/submissions without sacrificing the accountability.
 The idea behind is a subtle linkability: if a worker submits twice to a task, anyone can link the submissions, or else he stays anonymous and unlinkable across tasks.
-To realize this delicate linkability, we put forward a novel cryptographic concept, i.e. the {\em common-prefix-linkable} anonymous authentication.
+To realize this delicate linkability, we put forward a novel cryptographic concept, i.e., the {\em common-prefix-linkable} anonymous authentication.
 We remark the new anonymous authentication scheme might be of independent interest.
 Finally, we implement our protocol for a common image annotation task and deploy it in a test net of Ethereum.
 The experiment results show the applicability of our protocol atop the existing real-world blockchain.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{